MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 # PART VIII - Site-to-Site VPN - OPNsense router configuration

 * * *

+## Router explain diffrent subnets connect

+Talk about how subnets exist, what they are for - give examples.

+Talk about how we're going to connect these two different subnets.
+Like a VPS and a home LAN

+or your mom's house and your house.

+Also this number and the other number are different because of CLASS routing.
+Subnets.

 ## Allow traffic between Site A LAN Net and Site B LAN Net